Dr Mauro Mobilia

 My current research is chiefly concerned with multidisciplinary applications of non-equilibrium statistical mechanics to problems of evolutionary dynamics and to complex systems in the life and behavioural sciences.
-Some of the major challenges in these areas concern the emergence of cooperative behaviour, the maintenance of biodiversity, the dynamics of cultural changes, and the self-organisation of mobile populations.
-In my research, the mathematical formulation is usually at the individual-based level which leads to deal with stochastic many-body problems.
-These are tackled using a combination of methods drawn from statistical physics, nonlinear dynamics and evolutionary game theory.
+Some important challenges in these areas concern the emergence of cooperative behaviour, the maintenance of biodiversity, the dynamics of cultural changes, and the self-organisation of mobile populations.
+In my research, mathematical modelling is usually at the individual-based level and leads to deal with stochastic many-body problems.
+These are tackled by using a combination of methods drawn from statistical physics, nonlinear dynamics and evolutionary game theory.

 As examples of recent research outcomes, one can mention a series of works on 'rock-paper-scissors' games to study the self-organisation and biodiversity in cyclically competing populations; another series of papers on the effects of heterogeneities ('zealots') in models of opinion dynamics; and works on metastability and large fluctuations as well as the joint effects of demographic and environmental noise in population dynamics.

 More details and links to all my research papers, as well as some videos, can be found on my personal home page.

 Possible PhD projects: see below and on my research web-page

 Any research projects I'm currently working on will be listed below.
 Our list of all research projects allows you to view and search the full list of projects in the faculty.

 - FHEA (Fellow of the Higher Education Academy)

 - Member of the U.K. Engineering and Physical Sciences Research Council (EPSRC) College